Main Line Artist Had Brush with Chaplin Greatness

 I was momentarily at the center of it all, taking my first airplane ride from Philadelphia to Los Angeles.
 But for a boy of 15, there would be no sampling of the Summer of Love’s forbidden pleasures.

 I was on a family vacation, seemingly joined at the hip to my father while he visited old friends from his time in the film industry.
 I loyally endured the endless “shop talk” and stale memories until one day, we parked our rental car at a Hollywood bungalow.
 Out came this familiar-looking man to greet us.
-There was just something about him that brought a smile to me face, just as his father had done to millions before me.
+Something about him brought a smile to my face, just as his father had done to millions before me.

 It was Charlie Chaplin, Jr.